 Mandeville woman sues K Mart after tripping over broken concrete

-NEW ORLEANS - After tripping and falling over broken concrete, Valerie Dragon filed suit against K Mart Corp. on Oct.
-1 in federal court in New Orleans.
+NEW ORLEANS - After tripping and falling over broken concrete at a K Mart store in Mandeville, Valerie Dragon has filed suit in federal court in New Orleans.

-The alleged incident occurred on April 4, 2011 as Dragon was a patron at a K Mart store located in Mandeville.
-As she was leaving the store and pushing her shopping cart, she tripped and fell due to broken and fragmented concrete in the front of the store.
+The alleged incident occurred on April 4, 2011 as Dragon was leaving the store and pushing her shopping cart.
+She claims she tripped and fell due to broken and fragmented concrete in the front of the store.

-She sustained a broken nose and other injuries.
+She sustained a broken nose and other injuries, the suit claims.

 Dragon is represented by J. Douglas Sunseri, Svetlana "Lana" Crouch, and Edward C. Vocke IV. of Nicaud & Sunseri in Metairie.